Estimating Random-Walk Probabilities in Directed Graphs: Introduction

+Improvements over the above worst-case bounds have been demonstrated when considering the computational complexity averaged over all $n$ possible target nodes in a worst-case graph $G$.
+By combining Monte Carlo sampling with a deterministic backward exploration approach,~\cite{BiPPR} establishes an average-case upper-bound of $O((d/\delta)^{1/2})$, where $d = m/n$ is the average (in- or out-) degree of the graph.
+For the average case, the previously best lower bound is $\Omega(n^{1/2})$~\cite{FastPPR}, established only for $\delta = 1/n$.
+This lower bound is obtained by adapting the $\Omega(n^{1/2})$ lower bound of~\cite{GoldreichR02} for expansion testing on degree-bounded graphs, where the approximation of $\pi(s,t)$ is used to distinguish between two 3-regular graphs on $n$ nodes.
+This leaves a $\Theta(d^{1/2})$ gap to the upper bound of $O((d/\delta)^{1/2})$.
+Whether the dependence on the degree $d$ can be removed from the average-case complexity has remained unclear for a long time.

+In this paper, we show that the bound from~\cite{BiPPR} is the only possible improvement over the worst-case bounds.
+More precisely, we show that the average-case complexity of computing $\pi(s,t)$, averaging over all $t$ in a worst-case graph $G$, is $\tilde\Theta(\min\{m, 1/\delta,(d/\delta)^{1/2}\})$.
+We note that all lower bounds in this paper are obtained by direct constructions of concrete graphs elucidating the hardness for computing $\pi(s,t)$.
+This is why we get tight lower bounds, unlike previous work that used general reductions to other problems.

-In this paper we provide tight bounds for both worst and average cases, and for different choices of graph queries.
+Besides the above-mentioned results, we try to provide a more complete understanding of PageRank complexity.
+We provide tight bounds for both worst and average cases, and for different choices of graph queries (what kind of information you can access from the graph).
+Above, we discussed single-pair, but we will also include single-source and single-target variants as well as the single-node PageRank problem, all of which will be defined in more detail below.

 We assume that algorithms have query access to the adjacency lists of the graph.
 Formally, we require that algorithms can only access the underlying graph through a graph oracle, which supports the query operations $\DegIn(u)$ and $\DegOut(u)$ that return the in-degree and out-degree of a node $u$, respectively, as well as the queries $\In(u, i)$ and $\Out(u, i)$, which return the $i$th in-neighbor and out-neighbor of $u$, respectively.
 Each of these queries can be performed in constant time.
-This model is commonly referred to as the adjacency-list model, which aligns well with real-world scenarios where massive-scale network structures are ubiquitous.
+This model is commonly referred to as the {\em adjacency-list model}~\cite[Chapter 10]{books_Goldreich17}, which aligns well with real-world scenarios where massive-scale network structures are ubiquitous.

 Going beyond this canonical model, we also consider additional graph access queries that have been studied in the literature and are often practical in real-world settings.
-These include $\Adj(u, v)$, which allows checking whether there exists an edge from $u$ to $v$ in constant time; $\InOrd(u, i)$, which returns the $i$-th in-neighbor of $u$ sorted by out-degree~\cite{RBS,AGP}; and $\Jump()$, which returns a uniformly random node from graph~\cite{stoc/WangWW024, BPP18, BPP23}.
+These include $\Adj(u, v)$, which allows checking whether there exists an edge from $u$ to $v$ in constant time~\cite{adjacencylistmodel_Dana}; $\InOrd(u, i)$, which returns the $i$-th in-neighbor of $u$ sorted by out-degree~\cite{RBS,AGP}; and $\Jump()$, which returns a uniformly random node from graph~\cite{stoc/WangWW024, BPP23, soda_Thorup0W026}.